AllanVasc/Threads-Project/README.md

 # Threads-Project

-This repository is a list of assembly exercises with the answers.
-It's a great way for beginners to practice assembly.
+This repository is a list of Threads exercises with the answers.
+It's a great way for beginners to practice and understand Threads.

 This list is part of the evaluation of a Computing Engineering's course called "Software Infraestructure", in the Federal University of Pernambuco - Brazil.